hoohack/KeepCoding/README.md

-PCFL
+My PHP
 ====

-PHP Common Function Libary
+My PHP Common Function Libary

 To write down some common function in php.Try to package it as a class in order to facilitate.